Marines and civilians volunteer to tackle base beautification goals

 |0

-This work, Marines and civilians volunteer to tackle base beautification goals [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marines and civilians volunteer to tackle base beautification goals, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT